 From December 2013 onwards the Somerset Levels suffered

-except they shifted into wolf shape rather than bear.
+berserkers except they shifted into a wolf rather than a bear.

 Ah, bon (French) = really? (sarcasm).